Using a Firearm While Under the Influence

-- The defendant used a firearm;
+- the defendant used a firearm;

-- While using the firearm, the defendant was under the influence of an alcoholic beverage, any chemical substance, and controlled substance;
+- while using the firearm, the defendant was under the influence of an alcoholic beverage, any chemical substance, and controlled substance;

 The term “use a firearm” means to discharge a firearm or to have a firearm readily accessible for immediate discharge.

-If you were charged with the crime of using a firearm while under the influence or an alcoholic beverage or a chemical or controlled substances, then contact an experienced criminal defense attorney at Sammis Law Firm.
+If you were charged with the crime of using a firearm while under the influence of an alcoholic beverage or a chemical or controlled substances, then contact an experienced criminal defense attorney at Sammis Law Firm.

 The attorneys at Sammis Law Firm represent clients on a variety of firearm and weapon crimes including carrying a concealed weapon, improper exhibition of a firearm, or discharging a firearm in public.

 Our main office is located in downtown Tampa in Hillsborough County.
 Our second office is located in New Port Richey in Pasco County.

 790.153 – Refusing Tests for Impairment or Intoxication

 Pursuant to Florida Statute Section 790.153(1)(a), any person who uses a firearm in Florida:

 - shall submit to an approved chemical or physical breath test to determine the alcoholic content of the blood and to a urine test to detect the presence of controlled substances;